1st day of early voting draws crowds in Clark County

 She said she wasn’t just nervous that her ballot would be lost if cast through the mail, but that she might have filled something out wrong that would have prevented it from reaching election officials in time to be counted.

-The whopping three-hour wait was worth it for the piece of mind, she said as she was nearing the front of the line.
+The whopping three-hour wait was worth it for the peace of mind, she said as she was nearing the front of the line.

 Sam Burns and Drake, both 18, were excited to cast their first votes this year.